iyadahmed/DarkenPDF/README.md

 # DarkenPDF
-Small program for increasing the contrast of PDF files before printing, it works by rasterizing the PDF and applying a contrast/brgihtness filter on top then re-exporting the PDF, uses Cairo and Poppler
+Increase the contrast of PDF files before printing, it works by rasterizing the PDF and applying a contrast/brgihtness filter on top then re-exporting the PDF, uses Cairo and Poppler